Walking through northern Taiwan: A journey to deepen understanding of Taiwan through new encounters

 画像

-The World Book Fair was held in Taipei, and I happened to hear about a discussion between Gao Yan, author of "Sukima," a manga about Taiwanese students studying in Okinawa, and a reporter from the magazine "Reporter," so I went to check it out.
-The event also featured the launch of a new manga, a cartoon adaptation of an article the reporter had written about the various difficulties Taiwanese musicians face performing in the Chinese market.
-Even private exchanges between Taiwanese musicians are subject to surveillance, bribery, and intimidation by both governments, and are often labeled traitors by fans.
+The Taipei International Book Exhibition was being held while I was in Taipei, and I happened to hear about a discussion between Gao Yan, author of "Sukima," a manga about Taiwanese students studying in Okinawa, and a reporter from the well-respected independent media outlet "The Reporter," so I went to check it out.
+The event also featured the launch of a new manga, a cartoon adaptation of an article The Reporter had written about the various difficulties Taiwanese musicians face performing in the Mainland Chinese market.
+Even private exchanges between Taiwanese musicians are subject to surveillance, bribery, and intimidation by both governments, and they are often labeled traitors by fans for performing in China.
 While such private exchanges should have the potential to soften cross-strait relations, both the government and the people are hindering them, preventing successful exchanges.
 While in the short term, this may be due to reasons such as preventing espionage, in the long term, it casts a shadow over the future of both sides.

 画像

 Also, Taiwanese people should not superficially view Japanese people as pro-Taiwan just because the Liberal Democratic Party government is anti-China and firmly maintains the Japan-US alliance.
-They should understand that the US military and the Japanese government are not guardians of the freedom and democracy that Taiwan cherishes, but rather oppressors of colonized peoples like Okinawa.
+They should understand that the US military and the Japanese government are not guardians of the freedom and democracy that Taiwan cherishes, but rather oppressors of colonized peoples like in Okinawa.

 I hope this gathering will serve as an opportunity for Taiwan, Okinawa, and Japan, islands so close yet so far, to get to know each other better.
 Thank you, Kazu-san.